Gering's season ends at sub-districts against Sidney

 “Our middles made a big difference when they were swinging away, when they were up hitting a huge difference in that game,” Cochran said.

-Even though this ended their season Cochran is proud of the growth she saw in her team this season.
+Even though this ended their season, Cochran said she was proud of the growth she saw in her team this season.
 The Bulldogs finished the year 13-21.

 “We have had huge growth through the course of the season,” she said.
 “I’m just super proud of them and that’s what we talked about in the locker room over summer camp until now.”